sirech/homepage2/src/pages/articles/2018-08-29-replacing-eslint-with-prettier/index.md

   - prettier
   - eslint
 draft: false
+description: "I've started using Prettier for formatting my code.
+ESLint is now purely a linter.
+Both of them work together beautifully"
 ---

 As I mentioned [while talking about Angular](../angular-from-react-part1/#linting), I have been thinking lately about what should be the role of a linter on a project.